mmirate/gatech_hvz_mechanized/README.md

 - Any messages which were not recorded as previously-received, are echoed to standard output, sent through `notify-send` and logged to disk.

+	- Experimental: such messages are also posted through a GroupMe bot.

 - Any input on stdin which matches `/(all|hum|zomb): .+/` (that is, containing the word "all", "hum" or "zomb", followed immediately by a colon, a space and some message contents) will be sent to the corresponding channel, provided that you're not trying to send to the opposing faction.

 - Command-line arguments are ignored.